Skip to main content

 Imagine the mother in the hospital.
 Her two children dead.
 Imagine her reaction when she found out.
 Can you?
 Think about it for a second.

 Before this, there was another news this month.
-A seven-year-old girl raped and murdered.
-This gotta be some fucked up person who did this.
+About a seven-year-old girl.

 If you read about Manipur, you'll know what I'm talking about.